filefilego/documentation/src/docs/README.md

 ### The Architecture

-1. The core component of filefilego is the blockchain itself which currently uses PoA consensus mechanism and soon migrates to PoS (Proof-of-Stake).
-Libp2p is utilized for peer-to-peer communication and networking.
+1. The blockchain serves as the fundamental element of filefilego, presently utilizing the PoA consensus mechanism and transitioning towards PoS (Proof-of-Stake).
+Peer-to-peer communication and networking are facilitated through the use of Libp2p.
-2. With Proof of Transfer (PoX), we make it possible to verify that data have been transferred from one node to another without downloading a copy of it.
-We use novel data structures and cryptography to perform the verification process.
+2. Our Proof of Transfer (PoX) technology allows the verification of data transfer between nodes without requiring the download of a copy.
+This verification process is enabled through the use of innovative data structures and cryptography.
-3. Off-chain data integration with the blockchain allows us to store arbitrary-length files off-chain and link them to on-chain entities.
-Binlayer engine exposes an API that allows DApps and programs to upload data to the node with a proper authorization mechanism.
+3. Our off-chain data integration strategy with the blockchain allows for the storage of files with arbitrary lengths off-chain, linked to on-chain entities.
+The Storage engine exposes an API that provides DApps and programs with the ability to upload data to the node with a proper authorization mechanism.
-4. Search accuracy and flexibility are as important as the core blockchain.
-Our implementation supports complex queries including binary searches using a specific query language.
+4. The accuracy and flexibility of the search feature are paramount to our system, and our implementation supports complex queries, including binary searches, through a query language.

 ![Architecture of Filefilego](/documentation/ffg_arch.png)